We’re surrounded by temptations. We live in a world where everything is available, all the time.

 Put away the obvious temptations: scientists have likened willpower to a muscle (the research shows that the strength of our willpower diminishes if we have to use it constantly).
 Avoid tiring yourself out with obvious and avoidable distractions.
 Put snacks away, rather than on the table.
 Take the beer out the fridge and put it away in a cupboard.
 Save your strength for when it matters most.

-Plan your moves: Use a “what if” model to plan ahead and anticipate moments when you’re willpower will be challenged.
-For example: “what if I’m offered dessert and coffee?”
-Decide in advance how you’ll react: “OK, I will order a fruit platter and an expresso, that will keep my calorie intake on track.”
+Plan your moves: Use a “what if” model to plan ahead and anticipate moments when you’re willpower will be challenged (also know as implementation intentions).
+For example: what if I’m offered dessert and coffee?
+Decide in advance how you’ll react, tell yourself: “OK, I will order a fruit platter and an expresso, that will keep my calorie intake on track.”
 Planning ahead makes for smart use of your willpower.

 Focus, one challenge at a time: A list of New Year’s resolutions rarely works because our willpower is spread across too many challenges.
 It’s much better to focus on one challenge at a time, build up the right habits and routines in one focused area, and then move on to a new challenge.
 When we are feeling motivated to change it’s tempting to say “OK, I’m doing to change this, this, this and this”, but resist, pick one challenge at a time, and focus your efforts for better results.